-- (a) No Kennel shall operate without having a valid Kennel permit issued by the Department. - (b) Pet Dealers shall be required to obtain a breeder's permit within the time period prescribed by the Department, or, alternatively, rather than obtain a breeder's permit, the Pet Dealer shall have the Dog or Cat that gave birth to the litter(s) sterilized.
-Failure to obtain a breeder's permit within the time period prescribed by the Department or have the Dog or Cat that gave birth to the litter(s) sterilized within the time period prescribed by the Department, shall result in the issuance of a citation by the Department. - (c) All permit holders must provide the physical address of the location(s) of all Animals being bred or offered for sale.
-All locations shall be inspected annually. - (d) Any person or entity desiring to operate as a Pet Dealer or Kennel shall file a permit application with the Department on such form as provided by the Department. - (e) All permits issued under this section shall only be valid for a period of one (1) year from the date of issuance or any subsequent renewal. - (f) An inspection shall be required prior to any permit issuance or renewal.
+- (a) Any person or entity desiring to operate as a Pet Dealer, Kennel or Hobby Breeder shall file a permit application with the Department on such form as provided by the Department and within the timeframe required by the Department. - (b) All permit holders and applicants shall provide an update within fifteen (15) calendar days of any addition or change of the physical address of the location(s) of all Animals being bred or offered for sale. - (c) A permit issued under this Section is nontransferable from one entity or person to another or from one location to another. - (d) All permits issued under this Section shall be valid for one (1) year. - (e) In order to cover administrative and enforcement costs associated with this Section, the Board of County Commissioners will establish by resolution annual permitting application fees for Pet Dealers, Kennels and Hobby Breeders.
+Annual application fees are non-refundable. - (f) It shall be a violation of this Article if the Pet Dealership, Kennel or Hobby Breeder fails to meet the standards set forth for basic animal care and facility sanitation as established by the Department, which standards shall be available on the Department's website.
+A permit holder is responsible for remaining familiar with the most recent standards. - (g) All locations identified by the Pet Dealer, Kennel and/or Hobby Breeder permit applicants shall be subject to an initial inspection to determine compliance with the Department's applicable published standards. - (h) An annual inspection shall be required prior to any Pet Dealer, Kennel and/or Hobby Breeder permit issuance or renewal.
 The renewal inspection period shall extend from sixty (60) days prior to the end of a current permit period until the last day of the current permit period.
 Notice of the renewal inspection period, including a description of the scope and criteria of the inspection, shall be provided no later than ten (10) days prior to a renewal inspection period, and any effort to seek review by a competent jurisdiction of the intended inspection must be initiated before the renewal period begins.
-The renewal inspection shall be unscheduled, and may be conducted at any reasonable hour by any Animal Control Code Enforcement Officer, who shall act in accordance with the renewal inspection period notice and at a minimum shall be given access to and the opportunity to inspect and photograph the Animals, premises and records of a Pet Dealer or Kennel to determine compliance with F.S. chs.
-767 and 828, as may be amended, and this Article.
+The renewal inspection shall be unscheduled, and may be conducted at any reasonable hour by any Animal Control Code Enforcement Officer, who shall act in accordance with the renewal inspection period notice and at a minimum shall be given access to and the opportunity to investigate the Animals, premises and records of a Pet Dealer, Kennel and/or Hobby Breeder to determine compliance with F.S.
+767 and 828, as may be amended, and this Article. - (i) If a permit holder under this Section receives an unsatisfactory inspection or an ordinance violation, a permit may be suspended or revoked.
+Upon correction of violations and, provided a satisfactory reinspection is completed, a permit may be reinstated for the duration of the permit period for a reinstatement fee, as established by the Board of County Commissioners.

-- (g) In order to cover administrative and enforcement costs associated with this section, the Board of County Commissioners will establish by resolution annual permitting application fees for Pet Dealers and Kennels.
-Annual application fees are non-refundable. - (h) A permit issued under this section is nontransferable from one entity or person to another or from one location to another. - (i) It shall be a violation of this Article if the Pet Dealership or Kennel fails to meet the standards set forth for basic Animal care and facility sanitation as established by the Department, which standards shall be available on the Department's website.
-A permit holder is responsible for remaining familiar with the most recent standards. - (j) If there is an unsatisfactory inspection or an ordinance violation, a permit may be suspended or revoked at the discretion of the Director. - (k) Upon correction of violations and, provided that a satisfactory reinspection is completed, a permit may be reinstated for the duration of the permit period for a reinstatement fee, as established by the Board of County Commissioners.